xPegasus47/ProjectPlaceholder/readme.txt

 This set includes versions formatted for use in RPGMaker VX/Ace and RPGMaker MV, as well as a regular tile-sheet based on a 16x16 grid.

-This set includes animated character sets as well for use in RPG Maker, for the doors and floating rocks.

 -------------------------
 Time Fantasy Website